Multilayer Networks 101

 Community structure destroyed: Flattening can create spurious bridges between groups that are distinct in the layer structure.

-Path analysis fails: Email → meeting transitions matter for information flow but are invisible in a flattened network.
+Path analysis fails: Email → meeting transitions matter for information flow but are invisible in a flattened network, so path-based predictions over- or under-estimate reachability.

 Common Pitfalls

-Over-aggregating — Combining layers that should stay separate
+Over-aggregating — Combining layers that should stay separate; prefer explicit layers when semantics differ.

-Under-aggregating — Too many sparse layers (use edge weights instead)
+Under-aggregating — Too many ultra-sparse layers; use edge weights or coarser bins instead.

-Ignoring coupling — Treating layers as independent when nodes correspond
+Ignoring coupling — Treating layers as independent when nodes correspond; set

-Mismatched identifiers — Same entity must have same ID across layers
+Mismatched identifiers — Same entity must have the same ID across layers for identity coupling to work.

 Key Terminology

-Inter-layer edges — Between layers (often identity edges connecting same node)
+Inter-layer edges — Between layers (often identity edges connecting the same node across layers)

 Node-layer pairs —